Kotlin/KEEP/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md

 However, many such candidates are currently declared as `data class`, which creates a migration challenge: data classes automatically generate `componentN()`, `copy()`, `equals()`, `hashCode()`, and `toString()` methods, while value classes only generate the latter three.
 Simply changing `data class` to `value class` would remove `componentN()` and `copy()`, breaking source and binary compatibility of existing code.

+For `componentN()`, the data-to-value-class migration aligns with our move toward [name-based destructuring](https://github.com/Kotlin/KEEP/blob/main/proposals/KEEP-0438-name-based-destructuring.md), and is supported by positional- to name-based destructuring migration story.
+For `copy()`, the situation is more nuanced: while we are designing ergonomic update mechanisms for value classes, `copy()` is the primary way to work with immutable data today.
+As we plan to release the experimental version of MFVC ergonomic updates in the next version after the release of experimental MFVCs, if you need `copy()` for the transition period, you would need to generate its implementation via an IDE.

+**Future extension.**
-The core reason for this is: `data class` currently conflates two orthogonal concerns, the "data carrier" semantics and the generation of convenience methods.
+The core reason for this friction between data and value classes is: `data class` currently conflates two orthogonal concerns, the "data carrier" semantics and the generation of convenience methods.
+A `value class` handles the "data carrier" part, but does not need convenience methods in its final form.

-A cleaner design would decouple these by introducing a way to control the generation independently of the class kind.
+A possible future design, if it turns out there is still a need to support convenience methods for value classes, would do this by introducing a way to control the generation independently of the class kind.

 > Note: this idea has multiple different tracking issues, e.g., [KT-8466](https://youtrack.jetbrains.com/issue/KT-8466) or [KT-4503](https://youtrack.jetbrains.com/issue/KT-4503).

-One of the potential ways to surface this in the language is a special annotation, but there could be other alternatives.
+One of the ways to surface this in the language is a special annotation, but there could be other alternatives.
-The one presented here is back-of-napkin syntax to explain the idea.
+The one presented here is back-of-napkin syntax to explain the spirit of the idea.

 ```kotlin
 @GenerateDataClassMethods(